IRAF-SLAM: An Illumination-Robust and Adaptive Feature-Culling Front-End for Visual SLAM in Challenging Environments

 Citation

 1. Canh T. N., Quoc N. B., Zhang H., Bupesh R.V.
 HoangVan X., Chong A.Y.
-IRAF-SLAM: An Illumination-Robust and Adaptive Feature-Culling Front-End for Visual SLAM in Challenging Environments.
-European Conference on Mobile Robots (ECMR), 2025.
+IRAF-SLAM: An Illumination-Robust and Adaptive Feature-Culling Front-End for Visual SLAM in Challenging Environments. submitted to European Conference on Mobile Robots (ECMR), 2025.

 @inproceedings{canh2025s3m,